kaushikcfd/feinsum/doc/perf_engg_tutorial.rst

   summations it targets.
 - ``transform_param`` decorator that prescribes the bounds of the transform space.
+- ``match_t_unit_to_einsum`` re-interprets the relevant expresions in the translation unit as per the provided reference batched einsum and provides a substitution mapping from the einsum's entities to the kernel's entities as:

+  * An einsum's index corresponds to one of the inames in the translation unit
+  * An einsum's argument corresponds to one the substitution rules in the translation unit

-We ask :mod:`feinsum` to record the facts about facts of transform space as:
+We ask :mod:`feinsum` to record facts about the transform space as:

 .. code-block:: python